Date: 5 March 2021

 - UAL Awarding Body (Levels 1–4)

 - Strong Internet connection via Wi-Fi or ethernet;

-- Access to a smart phone camera to create digital videos of your work
+- Access to a smart phone camera

 - Download of Isadora Core